 - Platform server—One Windows Server with at least 4 cores, 16 GB of RAM, and 200 GB SSD.

-- Database servers–Two Windows Servers, each with at least 16 cores, 64 GB of RAM, and a separate disk for the database data.
+- Database servers—2 Windows Servers, each with at least 16 cores, 64 GB of RAM, and a separate SSD for the database data.
 For the separate disk:

-- MySQL–We recommend 1 TB per 200 million objects that you want to scan and migrate.
+- MySQL—We recommend 1 TB per 200 million objects that you want to scan and migrate.

 - CouchDB—At full logging, we recommend 1 TB per 40 million expected transactions.
 For detailed logging (errors only), we recommend 1 TB per 200 million expected objects.

 For more information about the databases, see Install the databases.

 - Node servers—At least one Windows Server, each with at least 4 cores, 16 GB of RAM, and 200 GB SSD.
 You might need more than one node server.
 For details, see How many node servers do I need?